opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 **Since version:** `2.0` ∙ **Type:** `duration` ∙ **Cardinality:** `Optional` ∙ **Default value:** `"PT0S"`
 **Path:** /routingDefaults/bicycle/walk

-The time it takes the user to hop on or off a vehicle in seconds.
+The time it takes the user to hop on or off a vehicle.

 Time it takes to rent or park a vehicle have their own parameters and this is not meant for controlling the duration of those events.